spron-in/pbm-docs/source/pbm-commands.rst

 .. rubric:: pbm restore

 Restores database from a specified backup / to a specified point in time.
+Depending on the backup type, makes either logical or physical restore.

 The command has the following syntax: